Supreme People's Assembly: Elections and membership

-Under the Constitution of North Korea, all citizens 20 and older, regardless of party affiliation, political views, or religion, are eligible to be elected to the legislature and vote in elections.
+Under the Constitution of North Korea, all citizens 17 and older, regardless of party affiliation, political views, or religion, are eligible to be elected to the legislature and vote in elections.
 The SPA consists of one deputy from each of North Korea's 687 constituencies, elected to five-year terms.

-All candidates were selected by the Democratic Front for the Reunification of Korea in mass meetings held to decide which candidates will be nominated and their names can only go on the ballot paper with the approval of the meeting.
-The Democratic Front for the Reunification of Korea was a popular front dominated by the Workers' Party of Korea, in which almost all power rests.
-The other participants in the coalition include the two other de facto legal political parties, the Korean Social Democratic Party and the Chondoist Chongu Party, as well as various other member organizations including social groups and youth groups, such as the Korean Children's Union, the Socialist Patriotic Youth League, the Korean Democratic Women's League, and the Red Cross Society of the Democratic People's Republic of Korea.

-Only one candidate who has been selected by the Democratic Front for the Reunification of Korea appears on the ballot.
+In principle, in every election there is one candidate per a single constituency, with the turnover rate and the rate of voters voting in favour being extremely high, often above 99%.
+The official stance is that the candidates are drawn from the working masses, personnel of the Korean People's Army, and all those who follow the supreme leader's revolution.
 A voter may cross off the candidate's name to vote against them, but must do so in a special booth without any secrecy.
 The voter must then drop their ballot into a separate box for "no" votes.
-Voting against a Democratic Front candidate is considered treasonous; those who do face the loss of their jobs and housing, along with extra surveillance.
+Voting against the candidate is considered treasonous; those who do face the loss of their jobs and housing, along with extra surveillance.
 Refusing to vote at all is also considered a treasonous act.

+Before its abolition, all candidates were selected by the Democratic Front for the Reunification of Korea in mass meetings held to decide which candidates will be nominated and their names can only go on the ballot paper with the approval of the meeting.
+The Democratic Front for the Reunification of Korea was a popular front dominated by the Workers' Party of Korea.
+The other participants in the coalition include the two other de facto legal political parties, the Korean Social Democratic Party and the Chondoist Chongu Party, as well as various other member organizations including social groups and youth groups, such as the Korean Children's Union, the Socialist Patriotic Youth League, the Korean Democratic Women's League, and the Red Cross Society of the Democratic People's Republic of Korea.

 Functions

+While the Supreme People's Assembly is vested with great powers by the Constitution, in practice the principles of democratic centralism leave it with little real power.
+Like most parliaments in Communist states, in its legislative role, it does little more than give legal sanction to decisions already made by the supreme leader and the top leadership.

 The Assembly is convened once or twice a year in regular plenary sessions of several days each.
-At all other times, the Standing Committee acts for the Assembly.
+At all other times, the Standing Committee acts in place of the Supreme People's Assembly.
 Extraordinary sessions of the Assembly can also meet when called by the Standing Committee or by one third of the Assembly deputies.

-The functions of the SPA are:
+The functions of the SPA are, as amended: